aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

 In the Wiki  the reader can find a [list of Open Science projects](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/wiki) worth mention.
-And if you knoe one of interest, share it here too, for everyone to see and use.
+And if you know one of interest, share it here too, for everyone to see and use.

 <br>
 <br>